-Benefits of 5 star air-conditioners
+Benefits of 5-star air-conditioners

 In monetary terms, the difference between 3-star and 5-star AC is that if the monthly electricity bill of a household with a 3-star AC is Rs.
 580, keeping all variables constant, a 5-star AC will result in a bill of Rs.
 500. Therefore, the total cost of ownership (TCO) of a 5-star AC is lower in the long run than a 3-star AC.

-One of the key differences between the two variants is how much electricity 3-star and 5-star ACs consume once installed.
+One of the key differences between the two variants is how much electricity 3-star and 5-star ACs consume after installation.
 An air conditioner’s electricity consumption depends on its EER rating.
 The 5-star ACs are more energy-efficient than a 3-star AC unit.
 The electricity consumption of a 5-star AC (1.5 tons) is approximately 1.5 units per hour, whereas a 3-star AC (1.5 tons) consumes 1.6 units every hour.